1. The ED editor

 &ED&

 file, and then recalled for your more-frequently required editing tasks.
-We call illustrate this by looking at a sequence which will:
+We call illustrate this

 Go to line 20 of the record